HimanshuGoel/my-full-stack-learning-app/EXTRACTED_NOTES_PART3.md

 - improve your mood: exercise, think more clearly: meditate, understand the world better: read, understand yourself: write, enjoy the process: have fun, grow faster: consistency, love others: love yourself

-- no scolding children on minor things, create memories together and use camera for special events, focus on their creative development through games or activities, take child opionion into consideration, educate them about money by giving them pocket money, hug children often
+- no scolding children on minor things, create memories together and use camera for special events, focus on their creative development through games or activities, take child opinion into consideration, educate them about money by giving them pocket money, hug children often

 - "Debuggers don’t remove bugs.
 They only show them in slow motion."
 Using a debugger doesn’t scale.
 Types and tools and tests do.